swiftlang/swift-org-website/_posts/2023-05-19-using-upcoming-feature-flags.md

 [Read Full Details](https://github.com/apple/swift-evolution/blob/main/proposals/0274-magic-file.md#source-compatibility)

 #### [SE-0286](https://github.com/apple/swift-evolution/blob/main/proposals/0286-forward-scan-trailing-closures.md): Forward-scan matching for trailing closures
 Some existing methods can be ambiguous or fail to type check when called using multiple trailing closures.
-Fix is to provide closures as regular arguments.
+In these cases, provide the closures as regular arguments.

 Upcoming Feature Flag: `ForwardTrailingClosures `